-Unless you’re one of the world’s best triathletes, you’re probably not going to St. George this fall to compete in the 2022 IRONMAN 70.3 World Championship.
+Unless you’re one of the world’s best triathletes, you’re probably not going to St. George this May to compete in the 2023 IRONMAN 70.3 World Championship.
 But even though you’re not swimming 1.2 miles, biking 56 and running 13.1, that doesn’t mean you can’t have fun in Greater Zion.
 In fact, you can probably have a lot more fun, because that sounds terrible.

 While those iron men and women are out chasing records and standings, you’ll be out chasing sunlight and trying to enjoy everything this incredible landscape has to offer.
 Who needs a bib number and a steady diet of energy goos to enjoy southern Utah?
 Not you.
 You’ll be having a triathlon of fun instead!
 A Funathlon if you will.
 And you can still bring those goos if you want.